TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 Especially the point: _You can trust survey data_ is interesting, because a knee-jerk reaction is to say _no_.
 I guess the entire book is a testament to the fact that you can, in fact, trust well-designed surveys.

+### Chapter 15 - The data for the project

+About some of the premises of the surveys.
+How the population was selected and found.
+The design of the research is called _a cross-sectional data collection_ and lasted four years.

+The authors chose users who where relatively familiar with DevOps concepts and then used _snowball sampling_ to spread out the survey to relevant people.